irismorar/Py-tidbits/README.md

-This project is made of many simple/basic python problems so I can set for myself the elementary infos according to Python.
+This project is made of many simple/basic python problems so I can set to myself all the elementary infos according to Python.